Today’s Wonder of the Day was inspired by Esra. Esra Wonders, “What are Big Cats” Thanks for WONDERing with us, Esra!

-In general, the animals referred to as big cats include four species: tigers, lions, leopards and jaguars.
+The group of animals called big cats include four species: tigers, lions, leopards, and jaguars.
 The term big cat is not a scientific term.
 Instead, it’s an informal term used to distinguish the larger species of cats from the smaller ones.

-A few other species sometimes are included when talking about big cats.
-For example, some people include cougars, cheetahs, snow leopards and clouded leopards.
+Sometimes the term “big cats” include a few other species.
+For example, some people include cougars, cheetahs, snow leopards, and clouded leopards.
 Tigers are the largest of the big cat species, and the biggest cat of all is the Amur (Siberian) tiger.
-These impressive animals can weigh more than 750 pounds and grow longer than 10 feet!
-However, there is a new “super lion” recently found in Africa.
-Unlike most cats, the super lion likes swimming, has developed stronger pectoral muscles, and is 15% larger than other typical lions.
+These animals can weigh over 750 pounds and grow longer than 10 feet!

-Big cats can be found in North and South America, Africa, Asia and Europe.
-Despite big differences in size, the various big cats are remarkably similar in how their bodies are structured and how they behave.
-The one exception to this rule is the cheetah, which is quite different from any of the other big or small cats.
+North and South America, Africa, Asia, and Europe are home to big cats.
+Despite differences in size, the various big cats are very similar in their body structure and how they behave.
+The one exception to this rule is the cheetah, which differs from any of the other big or small cats.

-Although big cats are known for being ferocious, they actually have more to fear from us than we do from them.
-All the big cats are endangered, mainly from habitat destruction and poaching.
-Today, many countries have established conservation areas to protect the remaining big cat populations.
+Big cats may be known for being ferocious, but they have more to fear from us than we do from them.
+You can find all the big cats on the endangered species list, mainly from habitat destruction and poaching.
+Today, many countries have established conservation areas to protect the rest of the big cat populations.

 Think you know a lot about big cats?
 Here are some interesting facts you may not know:

-- An adult lion’s roar is really loud!
+An adult lion’s roar is very loud!
 It can be heard up to five miles away.

-- The tiger’s stripes are like a fingerprint.
-No two tigers have the same exact pattern.
+The tiger’s stripes are like a fingerprint.
+No two tigers have the same pattern.

-- The leopard is the strongest climber of the big cats.
-It can carry prey twice its weight up into a tree.
+The leopard is the strongest climber of the big cats.
+It can carry prey twice its weight up a tree.

-- Lions in the wild usually live 12-16 years.
+Lions in the wild usually live 12 to 16 years.
 In captivity, they can live up to 25 years.